17 March 2017 by VegettoEX

 This section provides a compiled listing of the staff members involved in the production of the Dragon Ball Kai TV series, a “refreshed” series produced for a high-definition presentation in honor of the 20th anniversary of Dragon Ball Z. This series utilized modern remastering techniques of existing footage with minor use of modern digital animation techniques for re-animated scenes.

-Series Director: Yasuhiro Nowatari (Phase 1) & Terazaki Naohiro (Phase 2)
+Series Directors: Yasuhiro Nowatari (Phase 1) & Terazaki Naohiro (Phase 2)

 This section provides a compiled listing of the staff members involved in the production of the Dragon Ball Super TV series, beginning 05 July 2015.
 This series utilized modern digital animation techniques and was produced to conform with modern high-definition specifications.